-One of the easiest ways to avoid disappointment and frustration during your job search, is to make sure that the goals you’re setting for yourself are clear, realistic, and within your control.
+One of the easiest ways to avoid disappointment and frustration during your job search is to make sure that the goals you’re setting for yourself are clear, realistic, and within your control.

 However, if you break down the end goal of landing your ideal job into smaller tasks, based around things that are completely within your control, then chances are, you’ll feel more accomplished and positive as a result.
-For example, one week you may aim to complete a short course that’s relevant to the job you want to do, and the following week you may aim to create two cover letters and attend a jobs fair.
+For example, one week you may aim to complete a short course that’s relevant to the job you want to do and the following week you may aim to create two cover letters and attend a jobs fair.

-The most helpful thing to focus on is creating the conditions for job search success, instead of getting too hung up the outcome of the process.
+The most helpful thing to focus on is creating the conditions for job search success, instead of getting too hung up on the outcome of the process.
 Professional golfers and tennis players are taught to focus on their swing and technique during a game – not on the ultimate outcome of winning Wimbledon or the Masters.
-By steadily setting yourself small achievable goals and completing them one at a time, you’ll gain a strong sense of achievement, boost your confidence and give yourself a much greater chance of landing the job that you want.
+By steadily setting yourself small achievable goals and completing them one at a time, you’ll gain a strong sense of achievement, boost your confidence, and give yourself a much greater chance of landing the job that you want.

 Although looking for work is important, try not to devote all of your time to job hunting, as this will not necessarily speed up the process.
-Instead, try allocating a few hours a day to your job search – whether this be updating your CV, writing a cover letter or gaining additional experience or qualifications that will aid your search – and try to spend the rest of your time looking after you.
+Instead, try allocating a few hours a day to your job search – whether this be updating your CV, writing a cover letter, or gaining additional experience or qualifications that will aid your search – and try to spend the rest of your time looking after yourself.

-This may mean different things for different people, but for most a decent night’s sleep (which means getting into a bedtime routine) and some moderate exercise (perhaps signing up to a regular gym class) can go a long way in boosting your mood and improving your focus, which will make the hours you do spend looking for work, more positive and productive.
+This may mean different things for different people, but for most a decent night’s sleep (which means getting into a bedtime routine) and some moderate exercise (perhaps signing up to a regular gym class) can go a long way in boosting your mood and improving your focus, which will make the hours you do spend looking for work more positive and productive.

 Not everyone finds the same routine helpful, so it’s up to you to decide what works best for you.
 And if the routine you have is no longer working for you, then perhaps it’s time to shift things around to bring some fresh energy to your days.

 It’s understandable that if you’re really keen to get a job, you’ll want to send out as many applications as possible to increase your chances of job success – especially if you haven’t had success in your early applications.
-Whilst this may feel like a logical response, it can actually be counterproductive if you’re so focussed on application volume, that you end up not taking the time to submit your best applications for each role.
+While this may feel like a logical response, it can actually be counterproductive if you’re so focused on application volume, that you end up not taking the time to submit your best applications for each role.

-However, by focussing on the principle of quality, you’re less likely to overwhelm yourself, and more likely to get a positive response from employers who can see that you really want to work with them and that you’re application is thoughtful and considered.
+However, by focusing on the principle of quality, you’re less likely to overwhelm yourself and more likely to get a positive response from employers who can see that you really want to work with them and that you’re application is thoughtful and considered.
 People also tell us that they typically feel much more positive and hopeful about a very relevant and personal application that they took the time to write properly.